If you think that the environmental movement is an invention of recent years, think again.

 Silent Spring is an unmissable read if you are interested in a sustainable future.

-You can check out Silent Spring (Anniversary Edition) on Amazon.
+You can check out Silent Spring (Anniversary Edition) online.

 Whole People is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.